Imaging Blackness: Musical

 "Several cultural critics claim that, in U.S culture, music is one of few arenas within blacks are allowed greatness.
 This phenomenon is clearly evident in the inception of the all-black cast musical in the Hollywood film tradition, in musicals in race films from the late 1920s and 1930s, and in contemporary culture".
 The earliest sound films, Hearts if Dixie (1929) and Hallelujah!
-(1929) allowed African Americans to perform and showcase their said "natural abilities" for song and dance.
-Rather than the earlier Hollywood musicals where whites put on a blackface, these musicals consisted of all black casts performing black roles.
-Hollywood studios constructed all black cast musicals designed for white audiences.
-Even though these films confirmed society's belief of the Negro as the bottom of the social hierarchy, musicals gave African Americans an opportunity to add to the limited role of "blackness" labeled by whites.
+(1929) allowed African Americans to perform and showcase their supposed "natural abilities" for song and dance.
+Rather than the earlier Hollywood musicals where Whites put on a blackface, these musicals consisted of all Black casts performing black roles.
+Hollywood studios constructed all Black cast musicals designed for White audiences.
+Even though these films confirmed society's belief of the Negro as the bottom of the social hierarchy, musicals gave African Americans an opportunity to add to the limited role of "Blackness" labeled by whites.

 In Hollywood musicals, African Americans were prominently used for the amusement of whites.
-Including all black cast musicals, Hollywood's musicals were intended for white audiences.
-Contrasting the "separate cinema", where race films were shown to black audiences throughout the South.
+Including all Black cast musicals, Hollywood's musicals were intended for white audiences.
+Contrasting the "separate cinema", where race films were shown to Black audiences throughout the South.
 These films developed a narrative that demonstrated the strengths of African-American performers.
 These race films also provided African Americans with the opportunity to play lead roles rather than the limited Hollywood roles of servants, maids, or clowns.
 The existence of the musical genre in both Hollywood and race films generated a segregated society.
 This segregation allowed society to witness the discrepancies between both sources of entertainment, Hollywood and independent race filmmakers.